 “Has anyone gone down and tried to find it?”

 “If this was the kind of hole one could just climb into and out of, I wouldn’t have the Institute and the city all to myself.
 What caused this cut deeper than just moving some matter out of the way.”

 “You hear that, Kir?
 Don’t get any ideas.”
 He nodded, but I could tell he’d already gotten them.

 I let go of the railing to cross the landing for a different view.
 “So you’re saying — HAA!
 WHOA!”
 My right foot slipped out from under me and I staggered, losing my footing on the left as well and falling close to the edge.
 I flung an arm out and wrapped it around the nearest railing post before I could slide much farther.

-I ran a hand over the stone.
+I ran a shaky hand over the stone.
 It wasn’t wet.

 Kir gave me a hand up, making sure to keep a tight grip on the railing himself.
-“I’m sorry,” said Sem once I was back on my feet and compulsively scuffing my shoe to make sure friction still existed.
-“I should have mentioned that sooner.
-What I was going to say was that things may not behave quite as they should when you get close to an anomaly like this.
+“I’m sorry,” said Sem once I was back on my feet and compulsively scuffing my shoe to make sure friction was still on duty.
+“I meant to tell you sooner that things may not behave quite as they should when you get close to an anomaly like this.
 I think that’s enough of a demonstration for today.”

 “So what happened here?”
 I asked when we were back on terra firma, though I thought I could guess.

 I sat down at the edge of the gaping hole in the world and let that sink in.
 “You’re saying I could do something like this?
 That’s why people are scared of me?”

 “No. I’m saying no one knows what you or your sister could do.
 Least of all you.”